GlueCoders/springboot-guide-docs/mvc-exceptionmapper.md

 ### ExceptionHandler - RestControllerAdvice

-`RestControllerAdvice` annotated classes can define `ExceptionHandler` which will be catch the defined exception from all the controllers by default.
+`RestControllerAdvice` annotated classes can define `ExceptionHandler` which will catch the exception(provided in annotation value) from all the controllers by default.
 ```
 package org.gluecoders.library.rest.helper;